Santo Domingo, Ecuador: Geography

 The city is also the seat of the Roman Catholic Diocese of Santo Domingo de los Colorados.

 Climate

-Santo Domingo has a tropical monsoon climate under Köppen climate classification (Am) with influences of elevation.
-Average temperatures hover around 71 degrees Fahrenheit.
-Like many other cities on this side of the Andes it floods easily.
+Santo Domingo has a tropical rainforest climate (Köppen Af), very close to a tropical monsoon climate (Am), with some temperature reduction due to altitude.
+Average maxima are a very warm 26 C and average minima a warm 19 C. Like many other cities on this side of the Andes it floods easily during the extremely wet months from January to May when about 2450 mm of rain can be expected in five months.
 Roads between Quito and coastal cities such as Esmeraldas and Manta are often washed out and require frequent work.